1. Our approach to privacy

 14. Contacting us

-14.1 Our registered address is Themis Solutions (Ireland) Limited, a limited company registered in Ireland with company number 533767 and with its registered office at Arthur Cox Building, Earlsfort Terrace, Dublin 2.
+14.1 If you are based in the EU, our EU representative is Themis Solutions (Ireland) Limited, a limited company registered in Ireland with company number 533767 and with its registered office at Arthur Cox Building, Earlsfort Terrace, Dublin 2.

 300-4611 Canada Way